 Al Nahda National School for Boys is a Grade 4 to Grade 12 school located in Abu Dhabi.
 Younger children from KG-Grade 3 are co-located in the mixed gender Primary School located at the Girls' School campus.
 The school was established in September 1983 and offers the UK curriculum from Grade 4 and an additional US curriculum option from Grade 9.

 The story so far...

 Al Nahda National Schools is a private school group on Abu Dhabi Island, founded in 1983 by Emirati businessman and entrepreneur Saeed Al-Junaibi.
-Unusually, the school offers both the British (Cambridge-based) curriculum from KG to Grade 12 and the American (Virginia State Common Core) curriculum from Grade 9, with students choosing which to follow for their school leaving qualifications.
+There are two branches of the school - one all boys, the other for girls and boys from KG1 to Grade 3, and for girls only from Grade 4.
+The Boys school offers both the British (Cambridge-based) curriculum from Grade 4 to Grade 12 and the American (Virginia State Common Core) curriculum from Grade 9, with students choosing which to follow for their school leaving qualifications.

 The school states that its Vision is "Everyone engages, everyone reflects, everyone learns".

 The school's Mission Statement is: "Al Nahda National Schools are committed to engaging students to connect their knowledge and understanding to develop the whole learner.
 We value diversity and model acceptance of all cultures within the school, UAE, and international communities of the world".

 The school is divided into three campuses: a Boys' campus (for boys in grade 4 and above), a Girls' campus (for girls Grade 7 and above), and a Primary campus (for all children below Grade 4, and Girls up to Grade 6).
 Information related to the younger Boys' campus is on the Al Nahda School for Girls review.